 Runs the experiment on MTurk's sandbox using Heroku as a server.
 An optional --verbose flag prints more detailed logs to the command line.
-An optional --app <app> parameter specifies the experiment id, if not specified, a new unique experiment experiment id is automatically generated.
+An optional --app <app> parameter specifies the experiment id.
+If not specified, a new unique experiment experiment id is automatically generated.
+An optional --archive <relative file path> parameter specifies an experiment archive (previously created with dallinger export) from which to pre-populate the database before starting recruitment.